 - RMIT University has three campuses in Melbourne with most TEAN students based on the main city campus, located downtown on the north edge of Melbourne’s Central Business District.
 It is easily accessible by tram and train from any point in greater Melbourne.
 The sights and sounds of the artistic city of Melbourne spill onto the urban city campus and reveal the slightly chaotic charm of RMIT, with its blend of colors and styles and traditional and modern architecture.
 RMIT University is located in a vibrant part of Melbourne.

 - Students are in a unique academic and social environment surrounded by galleries, an eclectic array restaurants, the State Library of Victoria, Queen Victoria Market and more.

 RMIT University is a city campus located in the heart of Melbourne.
 Visit the google map link below to see the campus location.View Map

-Academic Departments and Schools at RMIT are divided into three academic divisions: Design and Social Context, Business and Science, Engineering and Health.
+Academic Departments and Schools at RMIT are divided into four academic colleges: Design and Social Context, Business and Law, STEM, and Vocational Education.

 |Communications & Media||

 - Minimum sophomore standing at a four-year institution at the time of participation.